Andrea AzzarelliAssociate Researcher | The Case of France and its colonies

-Dr Matteo Millan is Associate Professor of Contemporary History at the University of Padova (Italy).
+Dr Andrea Azzarelli is a post-doc fellow at the University of Padua.
+(Italy).

 In pre-WWI Europe, an armed association may be defined as non-state organisation of male civilians that acts publicly and in which the practice of violence is a legitimated course of action.
 Violence may be experienced as either an actual or potential practice.